kompanie-dev/reagenz/DOCUMENTATION.md

 ## Store access
 Every component has access to the store via the `dependencies.store` property.
-If you only use selectors in the `render()` function and only dispatch actions using the Reagenz `dispatch()` function, you dont need to access the store directly at all.
+If you only use selectors in the `render()` function and only dispatch actions using the Reagenz `dispatch()` function, you don't need to access the store directly at all.
 While every component has this property, it's fine to not use selectors and stores at all and create a dumb component.
 It's also possible to use standard Web Components as dumb components and manage the store selectors and actions in a parent Reagenz component.
 Keep in mind that you need to inject a store if you want to use selectors or dispatch actions in your component.